datacarpentry/python-ecology-lesson/shell_lessons/00-intro.md

 ---
-layout: page
+layout: lesson
+root: .
 title: The Unix Shell
 subtitle: Introducing the Shell
 minutes: 5
 ---
-> ## Learning Objectives {.objectives}
+### Learning Objectives
->
-> *   Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs.
+*   Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs.
-> *   Explain when and why command-line interfaces should be used instead of graphical interfaces.
+*   Explain when and why command-line interfaces should be used instead of graphical interfaces.

 At a high level, computers do four things: